johndstein/docdown/README.md

-DEPRECATED.
-Honestly I have searched for a long time to find this, but https://labnotes.torchpad.com/ does everything I need for now.
+~~DEPRECATED.
+Honestly I have searched for a long time to find this, but https://labnotes.torchpad.com/ does everything I need for now.~~

-Still looking for something for our corporate documentation.
-Maybe torchpad will work.
+torchpad broke on me. anyone interested in building a simple doc app?

 # docdown